miguelrisero/betterpic-web-content/blog/how-to-use-ai-generated-portraits-responsibly-and-respectfully.md

 ## Conclusion
 AI-generated headshots are an effective and practical tool that can assist you in producing expert and realistic portraits for a variety of uses.
 You should be aware that they also have some moral and legal repercussions.
 You can use AI-generated headshots in a responsible and respectful manner while taking advantage of their advantages by adhering to a few best practices and guidelines.

-Betterpic is a trustworthy and user-friendly AI headshot generator that you should look into.
-For both personal and professional use, Betterpic is an online resource that provides AI headshots of exceptional quality and variety.
-Betterpic will produce multiple variations from which you can select based on the image you upload or the description you provide of your ideal headshot.
+BetterPic is a trustworthy and user-friendly AI headshot generator that you should look into.
+For both personal and professional use, BetterPic is an online resource that provides AI headshots of exceptional quality and variety.
+BetterPic will produce multiple variations from which you can select based on the image you upload or the description you provide of your ideal headshot.
 Additionally, you can alter the headshot's style, backdrop, attire, and other features.
-Additionally, Betterpic provides a user-friendly interface, clear pricing, and helpful customer support.
+Additionally, BetterPic provides a user-friendly interface, clear pricing, and helpful customer support.

-Get your ideal AI headshot by using Betterpic right now.
+Get your ideal AI headshot by using BetterPic right now.